reuk/wayverb/docs_source/hybrid.md

 In the interests of efficiency, the most accurate waveguide method is only used at low frequencies, where it is relatively cheap.
 The rest of the audible spectrum is modelled with geometric methods, which are most accurate at higher frequencies.
-However, there is no concrete rule to place the crossover between "low" and "high" frequencies in this context.
+However, there is no concrete rule about where to place the crossover between "low" and "high" frequencies in this context.
 It should be clear that, when the time and computing power is available, the cutoff should be placed as high as possible, so as to use accurate wave-based modelling for the majority of the output.
 However, in practice, it might be useful to have an estimate for the frequencies where wave-modelling is strictly required, to guide the placement of the cutoff frequency.
 The *Schroeder frequency* is such an estimate, and is based on the density of room resonances or "modes".
 Below the Schroeder frequency, room modes are well separated and can be individually excited.
 Above, the room modes overlap much more, resulting in a more "even" and less distinctly resonant sound.
 The Schroeder frequency is defined as follows (see [@kuttruff_room_2009, p.
 84] for a detailed derivation):

 (@) $$2000\sqrt{\frac{RT60}{V}}$$